pushtiashar/Thane-Railway-Station-Simulation/README.md

 ## Team and Guidance
 - **Course Project**: Simulation Modeling & Analysis (January '24 - April '24)
 - **Guide**: Prof. Jayendran Venkateswaran, Department of IEOR, IIT Bombay
-- Collaborated as a team of three with Kimya Nehra and Rutuja Khadekar.
+- Collaborated as a team of three with Kimya Nehra and Rutuja Khandekar.

 ---